SoftFluent/CodeFluent-Entities-Documentation/addins/official_aspects.md

 *Note: For now, the aspect is only supported using Microsoft SQL Server databases.*

+*Note: This aspect does not support entities with composite or object keys.*

 ## HierarchyDeepLoad Aspect
 ## AssociationManage Aspect
 ## AutoFormattable Aspect